sch18066/CSE310/Sprint 1 - Data Analysis/README.md

 Steps to build and/or run the software:

-1. Install R studion and download the dataset and the script
+1. Install R studio and download the dataset and the script
 2. set your working directory with File->Change Dir...
 3. Make sure "data analysis script.R" and "road_accident_data.csv" are in the same directory
 4. Run the script in R using File->Source R code...